vlad-nitu/NewsCop/README.md

 ---

 Happy deploying!
-If you encounter issues, check the Heroku logs for clues: `heroku logs --tail` Or refer to the [Heroku documentation](https://devcenter.heroku.com/) for help.
+If you encounter issues, check the Heroku logs for clues: `heroku logs --tail` or refer to the [Heroku documentation](https://devcenter.heroku.com/) for help.

 ## Contributing